christianavi/christianavi.github.io/_posts/2020-01-26-gta-resolving-nat-type-issues.md

 ![](https://i.imgur.com/uIBqH9i.png)

 #### Other ISPs

-For those subscribed to other ISPs, your routers may look different, but there's a good chance you find the same settings if you look around for UPnP.
-And if nothing works, you can always use a VPN.
+I have little to no experience with modems provided by other ISPs.
+If you have a different modem or subscribed to another ISP, your router may look different, but there's a good chance you find the same settings if you look around for UPnP.
+If you cannot find UPnP on your modem, port-forwarding is the way to go.
+If nothing works, you can always use a VPN.

-### Checking your NAT type